Oeur Sokuntevy

-Oeur Sokuntevy born in 1983, is a Berlin-based artist from Cambodia.
+Oeur Sokuntevy (born 1983) is a Berlin-based artist from Cambodia.

+Life

 Brought up in the country region of Battambang where took up studies in Phare Ponleu Selpak art school, she learnt how to paint using oil and water colour as well as refining her pencil skills.
 In December 2007, she met Dana Langlois, a fellow artist who owned the java café and gallery who also let Oeur have her first show which she earned money from.
 In February 2008, she moved to Phnom Penh to become a professional artist.
 Her parents were not supportive of her career choice at the beginning with Sokuntevy saying in an interview that they threw all her art away, and instead wanted her to be a woman adhering to the traditional norms in Cambodia and therefore lived with her aunt.
 Later in 2015, Sokuntevy moved to Berlin with her husband to learn about the art there and meet other artists as well as to show people Cambodian living and culture through her painting.